 The second edition provides several improvements, based on feedback from readers and on software updates.
 The book now includes a section on Accept-on-Zero plans.
 Additional screenshots from the newly-designed SQCOnline.com illustrate several new calculators.
 Finally, the second edition offers an improved design for enhanced readability.

-Supporting materials for this book are available at: www.samplingbook.com
+Supporting materials for this book are available at www.galitshmueli.com/practical-acceptance-sampling.

 1 Introduction

 1.1 Acceptance Sampling in Industry and Commerce